 This is justified because of the requirement that students address the Teachers’ Standards which have been carefully mapped onto each module to ensure full coverage.
 Students need to pass all components of all modules in order to have the evidence of meeting, at a good level or above, the Teachers' Standards in their university and school-based learning.

-Applicants will normally be required to hold, or be expected to gain, a degree of at least a 2:1 classification, in an area with relevance to primary education.
+Applicants will normally be required to hold, or be expected to gain, a degree of at least a 2:1 classification, in an area with relevance to primary and early years education.

 All applicants are required by the National College for Teaching and Leadership to hold GCSE Grade C or above, in English, Mathematics and Science (or acceptable equivalents).

-Applicants will also need to be able to provide evidence of relevant experience in schools.
+Applicants will also need to be able to provide evidence of relevant experience in schools and/or settings.